 over to her for a 45-minute master class in Cocker grooming.

 I think it's easier to give a dog a haircut if you have an idea in your head of what the perfect hair cut looks like.
 So, I ask Gary & Eilene to bring out one of their champion show dogs... and we look him over while Eilene explains how he has been groomed.
 We go over him from head to tail to see what a champion looks like... and you can refer back to this if you ever need a reminder of what the end result is supposed to look like.

 and easy style of Cocker grooming using not much more than a pair of

 electric clippers and some scissors.
-But now it's time to see how
+In part 4 it's time to see how

 a pro does it.

 Eilene is indeed a professional dog groomer, and she takes you step-by-step through the process of grooming a pet Cocker.
 This segment is the highlight of the entire series of videos.
 Really, it's amazing that this information is free on the Internet now.
 In the old days, you would have had to pay a lot of money for professional instruction like this.

 Be sure to keep an eye on the horse in the background as you're watching this segment!

 |In part 5, back at home on my patio, Morgan sits on the

 grooming table dripping wet after a good bath.